-- Integer variables have finite domains (and so, the special value infinity is forbidden). - Variable arrays always start indexing at 0 (and so, the attribute startIndex, whose default value is 0, cannot be associated with <array>). - The attribute as can only be associated with elements <var> and <array>; see Section 10.5 in [BLP16]. - Undefined variables are not accepted but useless variables are (note that parsers/solvers can easily identify useless variables); see Section 2.10 in [BLP16]. - Advanced forms of constraints (see Part III in [BLP16]) are not accepted, except for the very specific cases explicitly described in the rest of this section. - Reification and views are not accepted. - The type of the objective (in case of a COP instance) cannot be "product" or "lex", and when it is "expression", the content of the element <minimize> or <maximize> can only be a variable (identifier); see Chapter 3 in [BLP16]. - Any integer value occurring in an XCSP3 file must belong to the interval $-2^{31}...2^{31} 1$ .
+- Integer variables have finite domains (and so, the special value infinity is forbidden). - Variable arrays always start indexing at 0 (and so, the attribute startIndex, whose default value is 0, cannot be associated with <array>). - The attribute as can only be associated with elements <var> and <array>; see Section 10.5 in [BLAP17]. - Undefined variables are not accepted but useless variables are (note that parsers/solvers can easily identify useless variables); see Section 2.10 in [BLAP17]. - Advanced forms of constraints (see Part III in [BLAP17]) are not accepted, except for the very specific cases explicitly described in the rest of this section. - Reification is not accepted.
+View extensions are only accepted for constraints allDifferent and sum, as explained later. - The type of the objective (in case of a COP instance) cannot be "product" or "lex", and when it is "expression", the content of the element <minimize> or <maximize> can only be a variable (identifier); see Chapter 3 in [BLAP17]. - Any integer value occurring in an XCSP3 file must belong to the interval $-2^{31}...2^{31}-1$.